lnferris/ocean_data_tools/README.md

 Before contributing, please see [Contents](#contents-1) and consider how your function fits into ocean_data_tools and its ethos of structure arrays.
 At a minimum, functions must be well-documented and address a specific freely-available oceanographic data source which can be accessed by anyone online.

-Adding a new function isn't the only way to help ocean_data_tools bring data to the people.
+Adding a new function isn't the only way to contribute.
 Python, Julia, etc. translations of existing Matlab functions are also welcomed!

 If you are interested in becoming a formal collaborator (e.g. have direct access and co-manage this repository), please reach out.